GoogleFeud/ts-runtime-checks/README.md

     - `value instanceof Class`
 - Enums
 - Unions (`a | b | c`)
-    - Object unions - If you want to have a union of multiple possible objects, each object must have at least 1 key that's either a string or a number literal.
+    - Object unions - If you want to have a union of multiple possible objects, each object must have at least one value that's either a string or a number literal.
+- Function type parameters
+    - Via `Resolve` or `Infer` utility types
+- Recursive types
+    - A function gets generated for recursive types, with the validation code inside.
+    - **Note:** Because of limitations, errors in recursive types are a lot more limited.

 ### `as` assertions